Car insurance buyers' guide

 Article contents

-Car insurance can seem complex, especially if you're renewing your cover and aren't sure what to look for.
 If you're buying car insurance for the first time, the different elements of cover may seem especially confusing.

-Whether you’re unsure about whether you need car insurance, to what kind of car insurance you need, to how elements of car insurance such as No Claims Bonus, groups and excess work, we're here to help.
+Whether you’re unsure about whether you need car insurance, to what kind of car insurance you need, to how elements of car insurance such as no claims bonus, groups and excess work, we're here to help.

 Why do you need car insurance?